 3D printing metal parts has never been simpler than with the Metal X. Atomic Diffusion Additive Manufacturing prints your part using a bound metal powder surrounded by plastic.
 The plastic is then dissolved, and the metal powder sintered.
 The resulting parts are solid metal, with the same strength and durability as metal parts that have been cast.

-The Metal X can 3D print several metals, including: 17-4 Stainless Steel, 6061 Aluminum (Beta), 7075 Aluminum (Beta), A-2 Tool Steel (Beta), D-2 Tool Steel (Beta), H-13 Tool Steel (Beta), Copper (Beta), IN Alloy (Inconel) 625 (Beta) and Titanium Ti-6Al-4V (Beta).
+The Metal X can 3D print several metals, including: 17-4 Stainless Steel, H-13 Tool Steel, 6061 Aluminum (Beta), 7075 Aluminum (Beta), A-2 Tool Steel (Beta), D-2 Tool Steel (Beta), Copper (Beta), IN Alloy (Inconel) 625 (Beta) and Titanium Ti-6Al-4V (Beta).
 The metals with beta next to them are currently in the last stages of testing, and will be approved for customers soon.

 What People Say

-“Not only is the material used with the Mark X meant to be safe to handle, but the ADAM process offers design and production advantages that powder bed processes don’t have.”
+“Not only is the material used with the Metal X meant to be safe to handle, but the ADAM process offers design and production advantages that powder bed processes don’t have.”

 – Michael Molitch-Hou